deliveroo/deliveroo.engineering/_posts/2016-12-22-what-makes-a-good-tech-team-great.md

 Metrics allow us to carefully choose which aspects of the business can be improved, then tailor what we build to suit that.
 How we use and refer to metrics is of critical importance to how we plan the building of our product.

-<big>The way we communicate our metrics, plans and goals, the context behind each of these, the pride we take in their upward trends, and the responsibility we assume in their continued improvement are the reason why Deliveroo continues to excel.</big>
+The way we communicate our metrics, plans and goals, the context behind each of these, the pride we take in their upward trends, and the responsibility we assume in their continued improvement are the reason why Deliveroo continues to excel.